cloudsponge/cloudsponge-lib-java/README.md

 CloudSponde Proxy URL
 ---------------------
-The CloudSponge API Java Wrapper also includes an implementation of a Proxy URL for user authentication.
+The CloudSponge API Java Wrapper also includes an [implementation of a Proxy URL](https://github.com/andrenpaes/cloudsponge-lib-java/blob/master/src/main/java/com/cloudsponge/CloudSpongeProxyServlet.java) for branding the user authentication process.
 For more the details, click [here](http://www.cloudsponge.com/developer/branding#proxy-url).

 ### For using the Proxy URL Servlet, just add it to your web.xml file ###